 |World’s Gym||$20.00||Traditional, Infrared, Steam||Y||Y||Y|

 |Life Time Fitness||$119||Traditional, Steam||Y||N||N|

 As you can see there are various factors to consider before signing up.
-Be sure to check the types of sauna available at your local gym.
-In the following section, we have briefly covered the different types of sauna and the specific benefits they offer in a post-workout sauna session.
+Be sure to check the types of saunas available at your local gym.
+In the following section, we have briefly covered the different types of saunas and the specific benefits they offer in a post-workout sauna session.
 Let’s dive in.

-What Type of Saunas Are Available at Gyms?
+What Types of Saunas Are Available at Gyms?

 Now, all 3 types of sauna have benefits and drawbacks.
 Let’s take a look at the pros and cons of traditional, infrared, and steam rooms.